Why Switch To Raw Food | Benefits of Raw Dog Food

 A case study in Sweden amongst boxers, bull terriers, and West Highland terriers discovered that when fed a fresh food diet during lactation, the puppies were protected against canine atopic dermatitis (CAD), also known as skin allergies.
 And the odds of developing CAD “were twice as high” when the mother was fed a commercial diet.

 There is less filler in the dog’s diet, and less waste will be excreted.
-Raw food is better suited for carnivores which means the nutrients are more bioavailable.
+Raw food is better suited for carnivores, so the nutrients are more bioavailable.
 Owners often will notice smaller, harder, less smelly poos as proper digestion can occur.

 With a DIY raw food diet, you have control of everything that goes into your pet’s bowl.
 This means this diet is highly customizable to your dog’s individual needs.